 We’ve set up a team of over 35 Community Ambassadors to help support you if want to give the train a try.
 They’re our colleagues, who volunteer to go beyond their normal roles with us and organise Try the Train days with groups across our network.

 These trips provide an opportunity to meet a couple of our Community Ambassadors at your local station.
 You’ll learn more about the help available, including details on buying tickets, where to find information and how to keep safe.
 We then board a service together for a short accompanied trip.
 Along the way we’ll tell you more about the support we can offer on the train, before leaving to experience another station and its facilities.
 We’ll then help you back to your starting station.

 those with disabilities and/or accessibility needs,

 We also welcome requests from any inexperienced group or individual who is nervous about the barriers to railway travel.

-We ask anyone interested in a Try the Train experience to get in touch with Andy, our dedicated Community Rail Manager.
+We ask anyone interested in a Try the Train experience to get in touch with Paula, our dedicated Community Rail Manager.

 Things to Remember

 All of our Try the Train events are tailored to your needs.
 So we’ll be in touch every step of the way to talk you through the process and make sure that we’re able to provide the best possible experience.
 Events are run on our off-peak services to give you a quieter and more comfortable journey.